By Dr. Justin Marchegiani

 According to research, we know that only 10 out of the 200 flu strains are even potentially protected by a flu vaccine.
 Said another way, you still have a 90% chance of getting a flu-like illness even with a flu vaccine.
 The downside is that the majority of flu vaccines do contain 25 mcg of mercury, which is the second most toxic compound on this planet, right behind uranium (1).
 With so many healthy and safe natural options out there, a flu vaccine would be the last option on my list to use.

-6. Adaptogenic Herbs: Herbs like ashwagandha, rhodiola, Panax ginseng, and licorice are excellent adrenal tonics.
+Herbs like ashwagandha, rhodiola, Panax ginseng, and licorice are excellent adrenal tonics.
 Most of the stress in your body is managed by your adrenal glands; this includes norepinephrine levels, cortisol levels, and sex hormone production.
-The more stress you’re under pushes your body into a catabolic state, where your body is breaking down faster than it can build up.
+The more stress you're under, the more your body is pushed into a catabolic state.
+This is where your body is breaking down faster than it can build up.
 These herbs can help push your body into an anabolic state, where your body can heal faster by reducing cortisol and up-regulating balanced levels of sex hormones

-10. Reishi Mushroom Extract: Reishi mushroom (Ganoderma lucidum) has been used for thousands of years and is known as a super herb in both China and Japan.
+Reishi mushroom (Ganoderma lucidum) has been used for thousands of years and is known as a super herb in both China and Japan.
 Reishi has immune-boosting, antiviral, anticancer, and liver-protective qualities to name a few (5).
-Reishi is one the most studied of all the mushrooms and contains specific polysaccharides that are clinically proven to reestablish white blood cell levels.
+It is one the most studied of all the mushrooms and contains specific polysaccharides that are clinically proven to reestablish white blood cell levels.

 Reishi mushrooms also contain other immune-boosting compounds known as ganoderminc acids or triterpenes.
 Triterpenes are proven to inhibit viruses, including HIV, by up to 50% (6, 7).
 If your are going to use reishi to enhance your immune system, you want to make sure you are using a reishi product from a reputable company that has at least a 10% polysaccharide and 4% triterpene content for maximal benefit.

-11. Astragalus Extract: Astragulus root is a potent herb used in traditional Chinese medicine.
-Astragalus has many immune-boosting benefits, including, enhancing the growth of spleen cells to help destroy foreign invaders and the up-regulation of natural killer cells (the first line defense of the immune system).
+Astragulus root is a potent herb used in traditional Chinese medicine.
+It has many immune-boosting benefits, including, enhancing the growth of spleen cells to help destroy foreign invaders and the up-regulation of natural killer cells (the first line defense of the immune system).
 It also has antiviral properties.

 Astragalus can increase antibody production, including IgM and IgE ab.
 It can also help increase mucosal immunity by boosting nasal secretions of IgA and IgG as well (8).
 Astragalus and reishi can work synergistically together and are safe immune-boosting compounds to take on a daily basis.
 These herbal medicines are the first thing I grab out of my medicine cabinet if I am feeling under the weather.